At some point, I watched The Breakfast Club... if you’re not familiar, here is the closing narration...

 Feelosophy- Come get #allthefeels in this restorative based class.
 Massage-based adjustments in nearly every pose if not every pose, essential oils, good music, and connection is what makes this class so special.

 Girlvana Yoga- Girlvana Yoga is a yoga that gives teen girls a space for meaningful conversation, allows them to connect to their bodies, and advocates for a strong sense of community.
-School Year Sessions run Saturdays at Oxygen Yoga and Fitness Tsawwassen.
+School Year Sessions run Saturdays at Oxygen Yoga and Fitness Tsawwassen and in series Mondays at Sweet Serenity Yoga & Wellness Delta.
 Girlvana can also come to your school or can be held for a private group.
-For more information and scheduled Summer Camps please visit the Girlvana page.
+For more information please visit the Girlvana page.

 Oxygen Yoga and Fitness - Oxygen provides infared heated yoga and fitness classes available to all levels.
 Whether you want to melt into your mat, flow it out, or are ready to take a fitness class that kicks some ass and makes you laugh, my classes aim to have you leave with a smile and a positive energy.